Skip to content

 Provisional Ball - when allowed, and how to play

-You may play a provisional ball (remember to announce "provisional") if your ball might be lost outside a penalty area or out of bounds.[2]
+You may play a provisional ball (remember to announce "provisional") if your ball may be out of bounds or lost outside a penalty area.[2]

 “But if you are aware that the only possible place the original ball could be lost is in a penalty area, a provisional ball is not allowed....”
 (See rule 18.3.)